viacheslav-lasukov/PMBoK6/Tools and Techniques/Information Management.md

 ---
 tags:
-  - tool-technique
+  - "tool-technique"
-  - expert-judgment-topic
+  - "expert-judgment-topic"
-Description: Are used to create and connect people to information. effective for sharing simple, unambiguous, codified explicit knowledge.
+Description: "Are used to create and connect people to information. effective for sharing simple, unambiguous, codified explicit knowledge."
-Type: ""
 ---
 # Description
 `=this.Description`